Home > Current > News > The social organisation 'Neunerhaus' saves water and costs with ECOTURBINO

 (c) Katharina Schiffl

-Ulrike Rabmer-Koller, CEO of the Rabmer Group, and Ralf-Wolfgang Lothert, Director Corporate Affairs & Communication at JTI Austria, at the handover of the Ecoturbinos to neunerhaus with Barbara Klaar (house manager of neunerhaus in Kudlichgasse).
+Ulrike Rabmer-Koller, Managing Partner of the Rabmer Group and Ralf-Wolfgang Lothert, Director Corporate Affairs & Communication at JTI Austria, at the handover of the Ecoturbinos to neunerhaus with Barbara Klaar (center, House Manager of neunerhaus in Kudlichgasse)